 Queries are stored in the Queries library.
 You can open the Queries library anytime by clicking the () icon on the left sidebar.
 You will be presented with a list of your queries, ordered by the date last updated.

 Before you can start creating or modifying queries, you need to add your Zendesk data to your Explore.
 While you can view queries of Zendesk data on the pre-built dashboards, these dashboards are view-only, so the data used will not be editable.
-To build queries from your Zendesk data, you will need to add connection.
-The section below will discuss how to add a connection.
+To build queries from your Zendesk data, you will need to add a dataset.
+The section below will discuss how to add a dataset.

 Adding data for queries